SCAI-Foundation/.github/profile/README.md

-# Scihub-Community
+# SCAI Foundation

-Welcome to the **Scihub-Community** organization!
+Welcome to the **SCAI Foundation** organization!
 We are committed to advancing open-source innovation and building cutting-edge projects in Web3, blockchain, and decentralized applications.

 - 🌍 Make Science Great Again!
 - 🎁 Donated 20% supply to Sci-Hub